top of page

 5. For all classes, entries shall be as described with their scientific name with the corresponding class number annotated.

 6. If entrant is not present, they must have someone to tend to their entries.
 Neither the ACLC nor the CCY will be able to set-up.
-Killifish mail-in entries will be handled by KKG/CAKC staff.
+Killifish mail-in entries will be handled by MAKO/AKA staff.

 Show Rules

-1. Pre-registered entries may be registered and submitted during the event until 9:00 AM on September 24, 2021.
+1. Pre-registered entries may placed during the event until 11:00 AM on September 23, 2023.

-2. All exhibits must be set up on either Friday September 23, between 12:00 PM and 11:00 PM or on Saturday, September 24 between 7:00 AM and 9:00 AM.
+2. All exhibits must be set up on either Friday September 22, between 9:00 AM and 8:00 PM or on Saturday, September 23 between 9:00 AM and 11:00 AM.

 3. Tampering with any exhibit other than that which belongs to oneself is strictly forbidden.
 If an entry needs attention or needs to be moved for any reason, please inform a member of the Show Committee and they will attend to the situation.